tavitas/informdocs/docs/irt/obligations.md

 ## 4. Create/Edit a Target

 You can add targets to an obligation by clicking on the **Create New Target** button.
-You can also edit existing targets by clicking on the **Edit Target** button next to the target that you want to edit.
+You can also edit existing targets by clicking on the **Edit Target** button next to the target that you want to edit. *refer to Terminology for definition of "Reporting Obligation Target"

 <img alt="Create Obligation" src={useBaseUrl('img/irt/manage-obligation-4.png')} />